-Ready to start adding this nutritious ingredient into your routine?
-Keep reading to find out more about the potential oat milk benefits and side effects, plus how to make your own with just two ingredients required.
+Once you’re aware of the potential oat milk benefits and side effects, you can also learn how to make your own with just two ingredients required.

 What Is Oat Milk?